 - Conditional aggregations: "Calculate the average deal size for each sales rep, but only count deals closed in Q2 that exceeded $10,000."
 The AI chains AVERAGEIFS with date logic.

 - Text parsing: "Extract the domain name from a list of email addresses."
-The AI uses MID, FIND, and LEN — or suggests the newer TEXTAFTER function with a compatibility note.
+The AI may use MID, FIND, and LEN, or suggest the newer TEXTAFTER function with a compatibility note.

 - Date arithmetic: "Calculate the number of business days between two columns, excluding a list of holidays in cells H1:H10."
 The AI reaches for NETWORKDAYS.